Miss Universe 1954

-Miss Universe 1954 was the third Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, the United States, on 24 July 1954.
+Miss Universe 1954 was the third Miss Universe pageant, held at the Long Beach Municipal Auditorium in Long Beach, California, on 24 July 1954.

 At the conclusion of the event, Christiane Martel of France crowned Miriam Stevenson of the United States as Miss Universe 1954.
 It was the first victory of the United States in the history of the pageant.
 Stevenson became the first Miss Universe to concurrently hold both Miss USA and Miss Universe titles.

 Contestants from thirty-three countries and territories competed in this year's pageant.
 The pageant was hosted by Bob Russell.
 This edition also featured the Star of the Universe crown, which consisted of one-thousand Oriental cultured and black pearls set in solid gold and platinum, and was worth $500,000 USD.
 This crown would be eventually used for the next six editions.